OpenNebula/docs/source/installation_and_configuration/data_center_federation/overview.rst

 .. important::

     Although a single Sunstone server can connect to different Zones, all the other OpenNebula services will only work with the local Zone resources.
-This includes the :ref:`Scheduler <schg>`, :ref:`OneFlow <oneapps_overview>`, and :ref:`OneGate <onegate_overview>`.
+This includes the :ref:`Scheduler <scheduler_overview>`, :ref:`OneFlow <oneapps_overview>`, and :ref:`OneGate <onegate_overview>`.

 How Should I Read This Chapter
 ================================================================================